Bachelor of Pharmacy

 Articulation

-Starting from 2019/2020, HKU BPharm Programme offers an articulation arrangement with HKU MBBS Programme.
-Students with outstanding performance by Semester 1 of Year 3 can choose to attach to the MBBS curriculum for one semester.
-Upon completion of the BPharm Programme and having satisfied the admission criteria of MBBS curriculum, students can then be admitted directly to Year 2 and exempted from the Year 3 enrichment year requirement.
-Students can, as a result, obtain dual professional degrees in BPharm and MBBS from HKU in eight years.
+Starting from 2019/2020, the HKU BPharm Programme has been offering an articulation arrangement with the HKU MBBS Programme.
+Students with an outstanding performance by Semester 1 of Year 3 can choose to attach to the MBBS curriculum for one semester.
+Upon completion of the BPharm Programme and having satisfied the admission criteria of the MBBS curriculum, students can then be admitted directly to Year 2 and be exempted from the Year 3 Enrichment Year requirement.
+Ultimately, they obtain dual professional degrees in BPharm and MBBS from HKU in a span of eight years.

 Professional Recognition & Career Prospects